Why do U.S. Manufacturing Jobs Always Rise Under Democrats and Fall Under Republicans?

 2) Stop poorly conceived and badly executed trade agreements.

 In all trade negotiations, four things are always on the table: Manufacturing, Agriculture, Financial Services interests, and diplomatic considerations.
 Bill believes that for decades, the United States was ill-served by trade agreements influenced by special interests and their lobbyists who pushed forward the priorities of Wall Street and short-term diplomatic interests at the expense of U.S. manufacturers, workers, and farmers.
+Trump’s proposed trade deals to upgrade NAFTA will do little to enforce fair labor standards in Mexico and will actually increase prescription drug prices in the U.S.

 3) Restore the Emphasis on Manufacturing in American Education and Culture.